Trabincle/elswordclopedia/README.md

-#Elswordclopedia
+# Elswordclopedia
-A fansite example made for webdev practice, updated as I learn.
+A fansite example of the game Elsword made for webdev practice, updated as I learn.